cfengine/documentation/reference/components.markdown

     }
 ```

 ### site_classes

 **Description**: A `site_classes` contains classes that will represent
 geographical site locations for hosts.
 These should be defined elsewhere in
 the configuration in a classes promise.

+This list is used to match against topics when connecting
+inferences about host locations in the knowledge map.
+Normally any
+CFEngine classes promise whose name is defined as a thing or topic
+under class `locations::` will be assumed to be a location defining
+classifier.
+This list will add alternative class contexts for
+interpreting location.

 **Type**: `slist`